Theatre of Canada

-Canada's contemporary theatre reflects a rich diversity of regional and cultural identities.
-Since the late 1960s, there has been a concerted effort to develop the voice of the 'Canadian playwright', which is reflected in the nationally focused programming of many of the country's theatres.
+Canada's contemporary theatre reflects a diversity of regional and cultural identities.
+Since the late 1960s, there has been an effort to develop the voice of the 'Canadian playwright', which is reflected in the nationally focused programming of many of the country's theatres.
 Within this 'Canadian voice' are a plurality of perspectives - that of the First Nations, new immigrants, French Canadians, sexual minorities, etc. - and a multitude of theatre companies have been created to specifically service and support these voices.

 Early Canadian theatre

 The play, Théâtre de Neptune, held in Port Royal basin, 1606.

 The Annapolis Basin in Nova Scotia served as the cradle for both French and English language theatre in Canada.
 Théâtre de Neptune, performed in 1606, was the first European theatre production in North America.

 The tradition of English theatre in Canada also started at Annapolis Royal.
 In Fort Anne, Nova Scotia, plays were produced for Prince of Wales' birthday.
 George Farquhar's The Recruiting Officer was produced on Saturday, 20 January 1733 to celebrate the birthday of Frederick, Prince of Wales.
 When he was a Lieutenant-Governor of Nova Scotia, Paul Mascarene translated Molière's French play The Misanthrope in to English and produced several plays in 1743 and 1744.
 An unknown play was also staged on 20 January 1748 for the Prince's birthday, and it was restaged on 2 February 1748.